lelou6666/nimbus-docs/phantom/faq.rst

 =================================

 Much care and expertise went into designing a scalable and highly available service.
-Of course there are some practicle limits based on our available hardware and maintenance schedules.
+Of course there are some practical limits based on our available hardware and maintenance schedules.

 Can I use this service to scale any cloud?